Finishing well. Starting strong. How do you do that?

 Finish Well.
 Start Strong.

 One way Robert and I finish our year is to “do plates”.
 It’s an exercise in reflection.

 In 2000 our family moved to another country – away from family and friends and everything familiar.
-After that move Robert introduced a new Christmas tradition – “plates”.
+After that move, Robert introduced a new Christmas tradition – we call it “plates”.

 Each year we bring the collection to the table and sort through the years.